• Home

 4. Error-Proofing

-Total Quality Management Principles Are the Foundation of the Quality Improvement Program
+Total Quality Principles Are the Foundation of any Quality Improvement Program

 What is Total Quality Management?

-A management framework to continually improving quality performance, while satisfying customer needs and delivering value to all stakeholders.
+TQM is a management framework for continuous quality improvement to satisfy customer needs and deliver value to stakeholders.

-To promote a total quality management culture in the client-organizations we work with, we align our programs with the eight quality-management principles that have been defined by the International Organization for Standardization (ISO), the Technical Committee 176 (TC 176), responsible for quality management and quality assurance.
+To promote a total quality culture in the client-organizations we work with, we align our programs with the eight Total Quality Management principles that have been defined by the International Organization for Standardization (ISO), the Technical Committee 176 (TC 176), responsible for quality management and quality assurance.
 Those principles are:

 Principle 1: Customer Focus